 The Innovation Coefficient is how much innovation is driven as $ passes through an entity.
 Like what most corporations argue, innovation does not just include creative ideas but also includes implementation and market adaption.

 Finally, the Upside Coefficient is how much more money can each dollar potentially generate if it goes well.
 The startup world knows this concept well.
 A Venture Capitalist would invest in ten startups that all have a potential upside of $100M.
 Most of them would fail, but it only takes one success to cover the rest and more.
 Now if the upside of the businesses were $10M, then investing $5M into ten businesses makes no sense.
+It would invest $50M in total, and only 1-2 companies would return $10M each while the rest would die.

 The government needs to aim for a high upside value because their goal is to create thousands of jobs for each batch of money they throw into the economy.